What are the benefits of volunteering?

 A number of SUNY New Paltz's community partners need volunteers on a regular basis as well as for one-time events.
 This mailing list was created to share these opportunities directly with interested New Paltz students.

-To receive information via email about upcoming opportunities, please send a request from your New Paltz email to email@example.com.
+To receive information via email about upcoming opportunities, please join the New Paltz Volunteers community on Engage.

-Each September, the Career Resource Center hosts a Volunteer Fair with approximately 50 local, national, and international organizations offering volunteer experiences to SUNY New Paltz students.
-Check the Career Resource Center website for event date and details.
+Each September, the Center for Student Engagement hosts a Volunteer Fair with approximately 50 local, national, and international organizations offering volunteer experiences to SUNY New Paltz students.
+Check the website for event date and details.

 Make a Difference Day

-Each October, The Career Resource Center and the Office of Student Activities and Union Services host Make a Difference Day, the largest national day of doing good!
+Each October, the Center for Student engagement hosts Make a Difference Day, the largest national day of doing good!
 Volunteers spend the day at one of approximately 30 service sites in the Mid-Hudson Valley region, meeting new people, making a difference, and having fun!

 Saturdays of Service